The Audition Process

-To audition for any theatrical production, you must sign up on the Audition Sign-Up Sheet on the Call Board located outside the theatre in 3-Hall.
-Auditions are generally held 2-3 months before performance nights and are an opportunity for you to show off your acting skills and land a role in a play!
+To audition for any theatrical production, you must sign up on the Audition Sign-Up Sheet on the Call Board located outside the theater in 3-Hall.
+Auditions are generally held 2-3 months before performance nights and are an opportunity for you to show off your acting skills (and singing, for the musical) and land a role in a show!
 After you sign up for an audition (make sure you don't miss your audition time, because you won't be able to do it at a different time!) get the Audition Packet from the director and have it filled out BEFORE you come to audition.
 Auditioning takes place over two days; dates will be posted on the Call Board.
-Mini-scripts with excerpts from the production chosen will be provided at the time of auditioning.
+Mini-scripts with excerpts from the production chosen will be provided at the time of auditioning if necessary.
+To audition for the musical, prepare approximately 30 seconds of a song from a musical that is not the current production.
+Can be done a capella or with accompaniment.

 If you are nervous about auditioning, don't be!
 Rehearse your lines with a friend before you go in, or ask for tips and advice from other auditioners.
 There are also plenty of people who can help you become confident beforehand.